Frankwarnaar/minor-persgroep/README.md

 The app has a realtime enhancement to show when someone is reviewing the same article.
 * [Server side code](https://github.com/Frankwarnaar/minor-persgroep/blob/master/src/server/routes/review.js#L113)
 * [Client side code](https://github.com/Frankwarnaar/minor-persgroep/blob/master/src/client/js/watchers/Reviews.js)

+## Reflection
+What I'm the most proud of, is the way I've approached this project.
+From the start, I've built everything progressive enhanced, starting by making it work server side.
+Where value was added for the user, I enhanced my project with javascript and realtime features.

+Besides that, I'm proud of my workflow.
+What I did during the project, was writing down all possible features that this project would have, prioritize them and work out the most important ones.
+This way, in my eyes, I came to a really decent product.